 “Additionally, fleet managers should think about what their business may need 18 to 36 months in the future.
 A fleet manager who is aligned to the overall long-term business needs can make better decisions on correctly spec’ed trucks, reducing the likelihood of having wasted capability, or worse yet, insufficient capability,” Koester said.

-Top Items to Consider When Spec’ing a Truck’s Suspension
+Top Items When Spec’ing a Truck’s Suspension

 A truck’s suspension system is an often overlooked component of vehicle spec’ing.
 A common misperception is that the only reason suspension matters is when dealing with on- or off-road vehicle performance, but there is far more involved and it’s a large component in driver comfort.